Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ### Business rules

+#### Environment
-* Both behaviors of the script use the file `~/.config/user-dirs.dirs` to set some language-independent environment variables (for example, to get an independent system-language path to the Desktop), so the script will fail if this file does not exist.
+* Both behaviors of the script use the file `~/.config/user-dirs.dirs` to set some language-independent environment variables (for example, to get an independent system-language path to the Desktop), so some functions of this script will fail if this file does not exist.
+The variables declared in this file that are used in the customizer are `XDG_DESKTOP_DIR=/home/username/Desktop`, `XDG_PICTURES_DIR=/home/username/Images`, `XDG_TEMPLATES_DIR=/home/username/Templates`.
+* Customizer must not rely ever on the working directory, that is why relative paths are completely avoided.
+In the same vein, files must not be downloaded in the working directory, they should be deleted in a controlled location.
+In most cases, this location is `USR_BIN_FOLDER`.

+#### Structures
+* The software that is manually installed is put under `USR_BIN_FOLDER`, which by default points to `~/.bin`. `~/.bin` is always **present**.
+* The bash code that has to be included in the user shell environment

+#### Behaviour
 * Each feature is expected to be executed with certain permissions (root / normal user).
-So the script will fail if the asked features to be installed have different permissions requirements than the given.
+So the script will skip a feature that needs to be installed with different permissions from the ones that currently has.

-### Local user features
-This section enumerates which features can be installed without root permissions in the context of the normal user running the script.
+* No unprotected `cd` commands. `cd` must be avoided and never change the working directory given from the outside, that is why they must be called from the inside of a subshell if present.

+#### Syntax
+* All variables must be expanded by using `${VAR_NAME}` (include the brackets) except for the special ones, like `$#`, `$@`, `$!`, `$?`, etc.
+* All variables must be protected by using "" to avoid resplitting because of spaces, despite, customizer is not emphasized to work with spaces in its variables.
+Spaces are *evil* and are not considered.

 Software that needs to be "manually" installed as normal user is stored under `~/.bin`.